Karine-Bauch/CooKin/README.md

 ## Description

-CooKin is a small API to obtain a weather-appropriate recipe depending on the location you send.
+CooKin is a project to obtain a weather-appropriate recipe depending on the location you send.

 ## How to install the project